Sydney gay and lesbian Mardi Gras dykes on bikes

-The Sydney Mardi Gras Parade is the biggest event on the calendar for the LGBTI community in Australia.
-I have put together this short visitors guide to help you have a great time during this fabulous festival.
+The Sydney Gay and Lesbian Mardi Gras Parade is the biggest event on the calendar for the LGBTQIA+ community in Australia.
+I’ve put together this visitor’s guide to help you have a great time during this fabulous festival.
 My best advice is to start planning now.
-The city gets seriously busy during the entire festival period, so it’s best to be a bit organised.
+The city gets seriously busy during the entire festival period, so it’s best to be organised.

 This page contains affiliate links.
 You can find our full disclosure policy here.